-This is a regular question on the minds of South African travellers seeking an Indian Ocean Island beach escape.
-The choice often comes down to these 2 popular options, and the short answer to the question is “it depends”.
+This is a regular question on the minds of South African travellers seeking a beach escape on one of the Indian Ocean islands.
+The choice often comes down to these 2 popular options, but Zanzibar holidays are not the same as Mauritius holidays, so the short answer to the question is “it depends”.

 The visa situation

 Mauritius: The island has been visa-free for South Africans since before the Dodo disappeared.